awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions-access-metrics.md

 ## Using the Lambda console<a name="monitoring-console-metrics"></a>

-You can use the Lambda console's monitoring dashboard to monitor your Lambda functions and applications\.
+You can monitor your Lambda functions and applications on the Lambda console\.

 **To monitor a function**

-1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

 1. Choose a function\.

-1. Choose **Monitoring**\.
+1. Choose the **Monitor** tab\.

 ## Types of monitoring graphs<a name="monitoring-console-graph-types"></a>